morsigler/To-Do-App-Testing/README.md

 6. Run npm install cypress

 How to run tests
-1.From VS terminal > run npx cypress open
+1. From VS terminal > run npx cypress open
-2.Run any spec file
+2. Run any spec file